CLOSE

 However, in the minute world of atomic layers, where materials are only a few tens of micrometers on one edge and a few nanometers thick, it takes a lot of trial and error to accurately fabricate a target structure.

-“NTT Laboratories is home to many researchers, all of whom are experts in their respective fields, and who engage in open discussions with each other.
+“NTT R&D is home to many researchers, all of whom are experts in their respective fields, and who engage in open discussions with each other.
 Stimuli from those around me tend to widely broaden my often one-sided perspective, enabling me to gain a three-dimensional view of the whole picture.

 Yuki Wakabayashi is working on the creation of new magnetic materials by using machine learning and other methods.